SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 Her blush comes back in full force.
 "Thanks for the compliment."

-"I would be ever so grateful if you considered modeling it for me, I's love to see it on a real pony."
+"I would be ever so grateful if you considered modeling it for me.
+I'd love to see it on a real pony!"

 "I'll consider it, I guess.
 Might take a lot to convince me."

 "Oh, you know what would be absolutely delightful, if we went on a spa-date before you model the dress.
 Doesn't that sound like such fun?"

-"What do you mean by *date*?"
+"What do you mean by spa... *date*?"

-I avert my gaze and speak a little softer, "Well, it could be a lot of things."
+I avert my gaze and speak a little softer, "Well, 'date' could mean a lot of things."

 "Are you suggesting we go on a romantic date, Rarity?"